College of Science and Engineering

 The College of Science and Engineering provides students with a comprehensive education to prepare for careers in mathematics, science, engineering, and related fields such as education and the health professions.
 This is accomplished not only through classroom training but especially through laboratory-, project-, and field-based instruction.
 Scholarly research is integral to our mission as a means of teaching students to be original and critical thinkers, as well as improving our world through discovery and invention.

-The College includes seven Departments: Biological Sciences, Chemistry, Geosciences, Mathematics, Civil & Environmental Engineering, Mechanical Engineering, and Physics & Nuclear Engineering & Electrical Engineering.
-The College also directs the Computer Science Program in the Department of Informatics and Computer Science.
+The College includes nine departments: Biological Sciences, Chemistry, Computer Science, Civil & Environmental Engineering, Electrical and Computer Engineering, Mechanical Engineering, Nuclear Engineering, Geosciences, and Mathematics and Statistics.
+The College also directs the Physics program.
 Collaboration between units is a characteristic feature of the college: students take courses from several departments; faculty co-advise students; and research teams cross disciplinary boundaries.

 Each department offers a range of undergraduate degrees pertinent to its discipline.
 Depending upon the department, these may include the Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degrees as well as various minors, emphasis areas, and tracks.
 Each degree requires the student to take a unique set of classes within the discipline as well as classes from other departments within and beyond the College.
 The degrees are described in detail on the following pages and each department can provide additional information.